voxeet/comms-sdk-dotnet/docs/documentation/unity/visualscripting/nodes.md

 A helper node that retrieves a client access token directly from within the Unity application.

->Using this node effectively distributes the permanent app credential with your Unity application which is not safe for production deployment.
-Follow our security best practice [here](https://docs.dolby.io/communications-apis/docs/guides-client-authentication) to set up a server through which you can acquire a temporary client access token.
+>Using this node effectively distributes the permanent app credential with your Unity application, which is not safe for production deployment.
+Follow our security best practices [here](https://docs.dolby.io/communications-apis/docs/guides-client-authentication) to set up a server through which you can acquire a temporary client access token.
 <div style="text-align:left">
     <img style="padding:25px 0" src="~/images/nodes/get-token.png" width="300px">
 </div>